Mistralys/mailcode/README.md

 ### Placeholder consistency check

-When calling `makeWhole()`, the Safeguard will make sure that all placeholders that were initially replaced in the target string are still there.
+When calling `makeWhole()`, the Safeguard will make sure that all placeholders initially replaced in the target string are still there.
 If they are not, an exception will be thrown.

 ### Accessing placeholder information

 The placeholders used in a string can be easily retrieved.
-Just be sure to call `getPlaceholders()` after the initial configuration (setting the delimiters, for example).
+Be sure to call `getPlaceholders()` after the initial configuration (setting the delimiters, for example).